- You are here:

 Wildlife & Animals – Ankarafantsika NP

-Ankarafantsika National Park (Parc National d’Ankarafantsika) offers great wildlife viewing.
-The park is especially good for reptiles.
-Lake Ravelobe is a decent place to look for crocodiles.
-The forest is home to a large variety of chameleons including the prehistoric-looking rhinoceros chameleon.
+Ankarafantsika National Park offers great wildlife viewing.
+The park is known for its reptiles, with Lake Ravelobe in particular a good place to look for Nile crocodiles.
+The forest is home to eight lemur species and a large variety of chameleons including the prehistoric-looking rhinoceros chameleon.
 Snakes, day geckos and leaf-tailed geckos are all present in favorable numbers.

 tuft-tailed rat Occasional